 - iii. dynamic

 ii.
 Chemical causes can only be treated by physiological or chemical antidotes, and then followed by appropriate homeopathic treatment for the functional derangement that follows.
-The examples of chemical causes are poisonings of any kind.
+Examples of chemical causes are poisonings of any kind.

 3. The effects of dynamic causes like intangible medicinal and toxic agents that constantly disturb the mind and body of the patient, come under the scope of similia.
 Example: mental or psychical, atmospheric or telluric, thermal, climacteric, dietic, hygienic, contagious, infectious, etc can be cured effectively by homeopathy.